Audits & Fraud2025-03-04T20:19:20-06:00

 By |August 28th, 2017|

 We’ve all seen the tragic headlines about churches becoming the victims of fraud.
-To borrow some real-life examples: “Father and Son Pastors Plead Guilty to Stealing $3.1M from Church,” “Nebraska Archdiocese Sues Nun Accused of [...]
+To borrow some real-life examples: “Father and Son Pastors Plead Guilty to Stealing $3.1M from Church,” “Nebraska Archdiocese Sues Nun Accused [...]

 How to Get Ready for a Financial Audit